odennav/wordpress-mariadb-helm/README.md

    **Copy IPv4 adresses of private ec2instances deployed by terraform**

    Enter each ip address into ipaddr-list.txt.
-   Don't change format seen in .txt file
-   Ip addresses will be read by bash scripts.
+   Don't change format seen in .txt file, IPv4 addresses will be read by bash scripts.

    For security reasons, don't show your private ips.
 The ones below are destroyed.
    Picture shown below is just for clarity.